MayurPato/Real-time-Detection-of-Motorcyclists-Without-Helmets/README.md

 To address this challenge, I've devised an alternative pipeline leveraging threading to enable real-time detection and the results are very promising.

 The approach involves concurrently running two YOLOv5 object detection models: one for motorcycle detection (pre-trained YOLOv5s model) and another for head/helmet detection (custom-trained YOLOv5m model).
-The outputs of these two models are subsequently passed to a function which detects motorcyclists without helmets.
+The outputs of these two models are subsequently passed to a function which then detects motorcyclists without helmets.

 The custom training of YOLOv5m utilized a dataset comprising 11,000 images, meticulously prepared with two classes: head and helmet.
 This dataset was prepared in RoboFlow.
 Notably, the model achieved an impressive mAP50 accuracy of 96.9%.